 6. If you can see cookies being set that do not match your consent given in the cookie consent banner – e.g. if you are seeing marketing cookies even if you chose only to allow strictly necessary cookies, then it is good indicator that you have not yet correctly – or fully – implemented prior consent

 7. You can also try to change your consent and allow all types of cookies.
 Check again to see what cookies and trackers are then being set.

 8. Remember that this method is no guarantee that prior consent is correctly implemented.
-For this you need to make sure that all the cookies and trackers identified in the latest scan report have been correctly marked up as described in step 3 of our 3-step installation guide or the implementation guides listed in the Cookiebot support area.
+For this you need to make sure that all the cookies and trackers identified in the latest scan report have been correctly marked up as described in step 4 of our 4-step manual installation guide or the implementation guides listed in the Cookiebot support area.
 Unclassified cookies should also be marked up.
 If in doubt about their category, you can mark them up as marketing cookies to be on the safe side.

 An example of doing a quick cookie inspection in the Safari browser's web inspector - only strictly necessary cookies being set after consent for 'necessary' only has been given: